Maryon Stewart: Charity work and campaigning

 In 2009, Stewart's daughter Hester – a medical student at the University of Sussex – died after taking the 'legal high' gamma butyrolactone (GBL).
 She was 21 years old.

 Stewart placed her women's health work on hold to focus on fighting for a ban on the production, sale and supply of legal highs in the UK.
 In memory of her daughter, she established the Angelus Foundation.
 In 2012, the Angelus Foundation partnered with the Amy Winehouse Foundation to front a national campaign to make drug and alcohol education compulsory as part of the national curriculum.
 In 2016, the Angelus Foundation merged with Mentor UK.

 In 2018, Stewart was awarded the British Empire Medal for services to drug education.

 Honours and awards

 In November 1999, Stewart was voted by Good Housekeeping Magazine as the 51st most influential woman in Great Britain.

-In December 2009, she was voted one of the five most inspirational women in the UK by The Sun's Fabulous Magazine,.
-In 2010, she won the Addidi Inspirational Award. and in 2018, Stewart was voted as one of the UK's 50 most inspirational women by the Daily Mail's Femail.
+In December 2009, she was voted one of the five most inspirational women in the UK by The Sun's Fabulous Magazine.
+In 2010, she won the Addidi Inspirational Award. and in 2018, Stewart was voted as one of the UK's 50 most inspirational women by the Daily Mails Femail.

+In 2022, Maryon was named by Forbes as one of "11 female scientists, innovators and entrepreneurs changing the narrative on menopause".